Glen Lang: Career

 Early in his career, Lang worked in technology marketing for Sun Microsystems, Control Data Corporation, and Intergraph.

 Glen co-founded Accura Innovative Services in 1991 and served as its CEO.
 After rapid growth, the company was sold.

 Lang is the chief executive officer of Capitol Broadband, a wireless communications company.
-In 2002, he founded and became the of the Cary-based Capital Broadband's subsidiary Connexion Technologies which specialized in FTTH networks, providing Internet and television services to multi-family housing complexes.
+In 2002, he founded and became the CEO of the Cary-based Capital Broadband's subsidiary Connexion Technologies which specialized in FTTH networks, providing Internet and television services to multi-family housing complexes.
 Investors in the Connextion Technologies include James Goodnight, founder of SAS Institute.
 In 2010, Connextion Technologies was selected by Inc. magazine as one of the nation’s fastest-growing companies, with a 263% growth rate over three years.

 In 2012, Connexion Technologies declared bankruptcy with a debt of some $500 million.
 From its workforce of 600, it laid off eighty people in January 2012, and cut 140 jobs at its headquarters in April 2012.
 The company's downfall was the loss of a contract with DirecTV.